GOOD MANUFACTURING PRACTICES (GMP) OF INDUSTRIAL SAFE ANIMAL FEED

 The European health authorities have a Guide to Good Manufacturing Practices in order to reduce mycotoxin contamination in animal and human food.

-Thanks to this guide, farmers and producers have the guidance to modify cereal cultivation and storage habits, reducing the levels of mycotoxins in crops and cereals, as well as the formation of ochratoxin A.
+Thanks to this guide, farmers and producers have guidance to modify cereal cultivation and storage habits, reducing the levels of mycotoxins in crops and cereals, as well as the formation of ochratoxin A.

 GOOD MANUFACTURING PRACTICES AND CONTROL